etcgroup/aloe/docs/scripts.md

 * `--debug`: Print extraneous debug information to stdout.
 * `--disable-file-ops`: Disable filesystem operations - *this renders the script inoperable.* Used purely for debugging.

-Known Bugs: Parsing a filenames whose affect codes contain more than one word (e.g. `export_no_affect.csv`) does not use both words.
+Known Bugs: Parsing a filenames whose affect codes contain more than one word (e.g. `export_no_affect.csv`) does not find the full affect code name.

 ##gen_csv_from_report.py
 *Copied from script docstring*